"The Goomba shuffles sideways toward you and barely touches you with his body. For some reason, that makes you almost die."

 - Averted in Mars Matrix, in which your ship will simply fly on top of an airborne enemy instead of crashing into it.
 Due to the game's scoring and weapon powerup system revolving around chaining together cubes that come out of destroyed enemies, this feature is a necessity.

-- In Running With Friends, running into a small obstacle or runner without a take-out move will cause a stumble instead of knocking you out completely.
+- In Stampede Run, running into a small obstacle or runner without a take-out move will cause a stumble instead of knocking you out completely.
 You're fine if you can avoid stumbling again for 5 seconds or so, but if you stumble again the bull that's chasing you during that time will run you over, ending the game.

 - In Carmageddon you just need to touch the pedestrian to kill them.